gaucho1978/BACCAble/README.md

    - ..
    - boost pressure indication is on byte 3 bit from 6 to 0 and byte 4  bit 7

-8. msg id 0x2FA contains, in byte0, the Button pressed on left area of the wheel - These Buttons are detected only if the main panel of the car is on.
+9. msg id 0x2FA contains, in byte0, the Button pressed on left area of the wheel - These Buttons are detected only if the main panel of the car is on.
 (WARNING1: when you press cruise control strong up, before and after it, also cruise control gently up message is fired) Possible values are:
    - 0x90=RES,
-   - 0x10= ??
-This is sometimes found on the bus, unknown
+   - 0x10=Buttons released
    - 0x12=Cruise control on/off,
    - 0x08=Cruise control speed gently up,
    - 0x00=Cruise control speed strong up,